Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 So, to make sure your add-on will work correctly.
 Generate three new UUID's which you will paste into the BP manifest.json file.

 -   "`version`" defines the version of your add-on.
-When you import an add-on with a newer version on a device where an older version was installed, the more recent version will overwrite the older one.
+When you import an add-on with a newer version on a device with an older version installed, the more recent version will overwrite the older one.
 You don't need to change the version if you have the add-on in `development_*_packs` folders and only use them on private worlds.

 -   "`min_engine_version`" defines the minimum Minecraft client version that'll be able to read your add-on.